canttinkoanam/str2hax-but-less-cringy/README.md

 4\.
 It will create a site.zip file with everything you need.
 (Apache is required for the redirects)

 5\.
 To test this you will need to setup a dns server (dnsmasq works great) and redirect cfh.wapp.wii.com to your site.

+## NOTE
+This is not meant to insult Fullmetal5.
+It's just a version of str2hax without the Rainbow Dash image.
+That's literally it.